CodeMode1/SimulateConflictGitKraken/README.md

 * Start a new feature b from there.

-* Modify the same line on the feature b.
+* Modify the same line on the feature b and commit.

 * Merge feature b in main --> conflict.

-Git doesn't know what branch to take the change from.
+Git doesn't know what b to take the change from.
 (commit on feature b is not made after main b last commit so it can't take precedence and apply its changes, therefore the conflict happens)